lherzolite2024/lherzolite2024.github.io/templates/abstract_template.md

 - [ ] **Mantle-Crust Interaction and Melt Generation**: This session will focus on the processes of mantle-crust interaction and melt generation, including melting processes, melt transport and their impact on crustal evolution, crustal recycling, and the significance of (ultra)mafic lithologies in orogenic peridotites.

-- [ ] **Seismic and Geophysical Studies**: Present and discuss the results of seismic and geophysical studies related to mantle and high-P crustal rocks.
+- [ ] **Seismic and Geophysical Studies**: Present and discuss the results of seismic and geophysical studies related to the mantle and high-P crustal rocks.
 Explore how these studies contribute to our understanding of mantle structure, composition, and dynamics.
 Including modelling seismic or other physical rock properties.

 - [ ] **Thermodynamic and Numerical Modelling Approaches**: Showcase modelling efforts aimed at simulating conditions relevant to mantle and related high-P rocks (granulites, eclogites).
 For example, discussing the significance of mineral reactions, phase equilibria, and mineral relations or simulating P-T paths in subduction settings.
 Approaches comparing models and field-based cases are encouraged.

-- [ ] **Deformation in the Mantle and High-P Crustal rocks**: Showcase microstructural and textural (CPO) studies of mantle and high-P crustal rocks, rheological properties, experimental rock deformation.
+- [ ] **Deformation in the Mantle and High-P Crustal rocks**: Showcase microstructural and textural (CPO) studies of mantle and high-P crustal rocks, rheological properties, and experimental rock deformation.

-- [ ] **Tectonic Settings and Geological Context**: Discuss the tectonic settings where specific mantle and related rocks found and originate.
+- [ ] **Tectonic Settings and Geological Context**: Discuss the tectonic settings where specific mantle and related rocks are found and originate.

 - [ ] **Mantle carbon and volatile cycles**: Role of the mantle in the carbon and volatile cycles and low-temperature hydrothermal alteration.